GolikAndrii/frontend/README.md

-# Lessons and Homeworks for Front-End kurse
+# Lessons and Homeworks for Front-End curse